 But they flow smoothly on paper and don’t bleed like other brands.
 They also dry very quickly.

 There are customers who also note that the ink flows at a consistent rate.
-Most hand-letter writers prefer this pen for bullet journaling.
+Most hand-letter writers think this is the best calligraphy pen in Singapore for bullet journaling.

 5. Pentel Aquash Waterbrush